An Addiction Support Guide For Employers

 The number of people who struggle with substance abuse is growing at an alarming rate.
-This article will provide a guide for employers helping employees with addiction.
+This article will provide a guide for employers offering addiction support to employees with addiction.
 It will also discuss the types of treatment options available, what to expect when supporting an employee through rehabilitation, and why these programs are beneficial for everyone involved.

 What Are The Signs Of An Employee Struggling With Substance Abuse?